 Despite this increased popularity, blogging has its downside.
 Blog comments can be a hothouse for spam and the disgruntled.
 Ham-handed corporate efforts (such as poor response to public criticism or bogus "praise posts") have been ridiculed.
 Employee blogging can be difficult to control and public postings can "live" forever in the bowels of an Internet search engine or as content pasted on other Web sites.
-Many firms have employee blogging and broader Internet posting policies to guide online conduct that may be linked to the firm (see ).
 Bloggers, beware-there are dozens of examples of workers who have been fired for what employers viewed as inappropriate posts.
+The voice of the blogosphere can also wield significant influence.
+While not all blogosphere commentary deserves a response, firms ignore social media at their own peril (see sidebar below)!
+Tips on how firms should organize for social media engagement, issues to consider when developing corporate social media policy, and examples of effective and poor social media use are covered in Section 7.9 "Get SMART: The Social Media Awareness and Response Team".